aru-py/dantzigs-simplex-algorithm/README.md

 x*=[4.0, 10.0, 20.0]
 ```
 ## Contributing
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-Please make sure to adhere to the code style and add sufficient documenation.
+Please make sure to adhere to the code style and add sufficient documentation.